basantrawat/FlaskApp-Video-Transcoder/README.md

 # Flask App - Video Transcoder

 This Flask App is more than just a Video Transcoder.
-It can be used to convert video from nearly any format to any other, resize video dimensions, cut a clip out of any video, merge videos, and mirror the original video in x or y direction.
+It can be used to convert video from nearly any format to any other, resize video dimensions, cut a clip out of any video file, merge video files, and mirror the original video in x or y axis.
 All these operations can be performed in bulk by selecting multiple video files.

-# How to Run this App
+# Running the App

 ## To Install all Requirements
 Move to app directory, and then perform :